Toward improved property prediction of 2D materials using many-body quantum Monte Carlo methods: DMC Properties of 2D Materials

 \subsubsection{Fluorographene}

-Fluorographene (FG) is a 2D stoichiometric graphene derivative (C$_1$F$_1$) material that exhibits a large band gap due to the out of plane carbon orbital saturated by bonding with fluorine.
-Some of the key properties of interest involve its large band gap, dielectric characteristics as well as potential surface physics and chemistry applications.
-Interestingly, the fundamental and optical band gaps as well as related derived properties has not been fully settled until recently.
-In particular, from experiments the onset of FG optical absorption spectrum has been estimated to lie between 3 eV - 5 eV.
+Fluorographene (FG) is a 2D stoichiometric graphene derivative (C$_1$F$_1$) material that exhibits a large band gap due to the complete out-of-plane bonding of carbon orbitals with fluorine (C-F sp$^3$ bonds).
+Some of the key properties of interest involve its large band gap, dielectric characteristics, and potential surface physics and chemistry applications.
+Interestingly, the fundamental and optical band gaps as well as related derived properties have not been fully settled until recently.
+In particular, from experiments, the onset of FG optical absorption spectrum has been estimated to lie between 3 eV and 5 eV.
 The fundamental gap from GW for the electron self-energy suggests a range of 7 eV to 8 eV.
-In addition, their excitonic effects appear to be very strong and the Bethe-Salpeter equation (BSE) confirmed the exciton binding energy of FG close to 2 eV, regardless of technicalities such as orbital sets or related parameters.
-In our study \cite{10.1063/5.0030952} we have employed both the highly accurate GW-BSE approach as well as DMC to ascertain these excitation characteristics.
+In addition, their excitonic effects appear to be very strong, and the BSE confirmed the exciton binding energy of FG close to 2 eV, regardless of technicalities such as orbital sets or related parameters.
+In our study, \cite{10.1063/5.0030952} we have employed both the highly accurate GW-BSE approach and DMC to ascertain these excitation characteristics.
 We found that the fundamental band gap from thoroughly converged GW and consistently extrapolated DMC methods agree within the error bars on value of 7.1(1) eV, establishing the reference for this material from two independent many-body approaches.
-Careful analysis of the BSE results confirmed $\approx$ 1.9 eV exciton binding and provided additional insights into the structure of the excitonic state based on the projection of the BSE exciton on the Bloch states.
+Careful analysis of the BSE results confirmed $\approx$1.9 eV exciton binding and provided additional insights into the structure of the excitonic state based on the projection of the BSE exciton on the Bloch states.